OthankQ/100-days-of-code/r1-log.md

 ### R2D74

 Started a todo list app project.
 Finished creating a custom UITableViewController class.
 Learned how to create table view from inheriting instead of conforming to protocols and setting delegates.

+### R2D75

+Added a feature so check marks appear in each cell in the table view when clicked.
+Also added new item functionality.
+Next is learning how to use local data storage.